How to Apply

 Submit via postal mail the original version of each required application document.
 Letter(s) of Recommendation should be submitted by the referrer(s) to the same address.
 Send to:

 Chris Frank, J.D., Program Director of Master of Science in Patent Law Program

 229 19th Avenue South

 This program prepares students for a career in the field of patent law.
 Candidates will be evaluated based upon a number of factors, including: technical background, professional experience, writing ability, patent bar eligibility, references and academic success.

 Tuition and Scholarship Information

-Tuition rates for the Master of Science in Patent Law Program will be finalized by the Board of Regents this spring.
-We anticipate the cost of tuition for the one-year program will be similar to the cost of tuition for students in the first year of our J.D. program.
+Tuition is equivalent tuition in the J.D. program.
 Included with tuition will be a five-day patent bar exam preparation course.
 Tuition does not include University and Law School fees, health insurance, books and supplies, or living expenses.

-A limited number of inaugural year scholarships are available.
+A limited number of scholarships are available.
 Scholarships will be awarded automatically to qualified candidates.
 No separate application is required in order to receive a scholarship.

 Please send any questions or status inquiries to email@example.com.